03lero/pysafe/README.md

-hard to explain
-basically an encrypted journal program keep your passwords or diary entries in it
+basically an encrypted journal program. keep your passwords or diary entries in it.